Tudi/Descent-Scripts/readme.txt

 Project is a copy from old arcemu project script / sun++ scripts / moon++ scripts.
 Fork was created at around rev 700 ?
+Most credit goes to those who deserve it.

 There are no major modifications made.

+Only Windows is supported.

-Use Visual Studio 2008
+Use Visual Studio 2008.
+Open "scripts/scripts2008.sln" + "sun++/scripts2008.sln"

 Compile in Win32-debug or Win64-release mode

 There are disabled script.
-Sometimes with a reason
+With a reason